HermanMartinus/justsketchme-frontend/_drafts/recipes-for-greatness-an-interview-with-the-creator-of-magical-confectionary.md

 In my case, I have had the aforementioned two artists I admire as mentors.
 They got to know me, praised me for the good parts and pointed out the areas where I was lacking.
 What I did was to be patient and keep drawing until I overcame those shortcomings.
-I enjoyed my growth, just like leveling up in video games.
+I enjoyed my growth, just like levelling up in video games.

 ### What would you tell your 18-year-old self about your career path and lessons?